aquefir/qlibclib/README.md

 ## Looking for people to work with.

-We're looking for people who want to work together to develop and improve qLibc.
+We're looking for people who want to work together to develop and improve qlibc.
 Currently, we have high demands on following areas.

 * Automated testing